12. - 27. 1. 2013

 Since I had had good experiences with this kind of travel, I used again the sleeper of the city night line (CNL) from Berlin to Zurich.
 Rested and supplied with a small breakfast I went again in a comfortable Intercity train to Sargans city, which is located close on the Rhine river.
 From there it was only a short way with a bus by LIEmobil over the Liechtenstein border via Vaduz city to the final destination.

 As base camp I chose this time a point as high as possible and far outside of a town.
-I decided for the mountain guest-house Sücka (in German: Berggasthaus Sücka) at 1402 m (47°6′58,6″N, 9°33′54″O).
+I decided for the Mountain Inn Sücka (in German: Berggasthaus Sücka) at 1402 m (47°6′58,6″N, 9°33′54″O).
 It is located in the so called Liechtenstein upper land not far away from the ski resorts of Malbun and Steg.
-Due to its relatively central location the mountain guest-house is ideal as a starting point for tours in the mountains, as well as for sporting activities on the various ski slopes and cross-country ski trails, as well as for excursions to the capital Vaduz.
+Due to its relatively central location the Mountain Inn is ideal as a starting point for tours in the mountains, as well as for sporting activities on the various ski slopes and cross-country ski trails, as well as for excursions to the capital Vaduz.
 Liechtenstein Tourism allow you to locate also apartments, pensions and hotels.

 Also in the country, I was again on the road with the green buses of LIEmobil and walking on my feets.
 The bus network of Liechtenstein is so large that driving with a own car is inefficient.
 Even skis and snowboards can be transported with withour problems with the buses.
 The ticket for one month is available for 54 Swiss francs (CHF) in each bus of LIEmobil and profitable in just two weeks, if you often use the buses.